lichess-bot-devs/lichess-bot/docs/SECURITY.md

 To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/lichess-bot-devs/lichess-bot/security/advisories/new) tab.

 The lichess-bot team will send a response indicating the next steps in handling your report.
-After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+After the initial reply to your report, the team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 Report security bugs in third-party modules to the person or team maintaining the module.